 In passing conversation about the recent death of a loved one, someone casually says to me that they believe they will go to heaven after they die.
 For which I gently reply, “Which part of you, your body or your mind?”

 "I don’t know.
 I guess some semblance of my previous self.
-‘Me' in another form?” replies the guy with some agitation for being challenged by what is considered to be a widely accepted belief.
+‘Me' in another form?” replies the guy with some agitation for being challenged about what is considered to be a widely accepted belief.

 "Okay,” I ask, “What will you do when you get there and for how long do you think heaven will remain interesting for you?”